RSCJacksonLab/landscapy/docs/cookbook/ruggedness/random-walk-autocorrelation.md

 ```

 The analytical and stochastic values target the same discrete Markov-lag
-quantity; their difference is Monte Carlo error.
+quantity.
 Continuous time uses a
 semigroup and cannot be substituted for integer lag.
 Bipartite/periodic graphs
 can show oscillating discrete correlations, so a single exponential length may
 be unavailable.